Tidewater-Research/ProjectDaylight/docs/development_roadmap.md

 *"Make it worth paying for"*

 ### Priority 1: Image Evidence Storage
-**Foundation for reliable evidence capture**
+**Persist and surface original images for both OCR-backed and simple photo evidence**

-- [ ] **Supabase Storage integration**
+- [x] **Supabase Storage + RLS**
-  - Configure storage buckets for evidence images
+  - Enable/configure the evidence image bucket in Supabase
-  - Set up proper RLS policies for secure access
+  - Set up RLS policies so users can only access their own images (per-user folders in `daylight-files`)
-  - Implement upload workflow with progress tracking
+  - Use signed URLs for reading images from the frontend (TODO)

-  - Handle image compression/optimization
+- [x] **Persist image files alongside OCR/LLM data**

-- [ ] **Image evidence features**
+  - When image evidence is created, store the original image file (whether or not OCR is needed)
+  - Save the storage path/URL on the evidence record
+  - Ensure existing OCR extraction flow continues to work unchanged for documents that benefit from it
+  - For “simple” photo evidence (e.g. pictures of injuries, locations), let the LLM generate an optional short description instead of running full OCR

+- [x] **UI support for viewing and using stored images**
-  - Direct image upload from evidence page
+  - Show image preview/thumbnail on the evidence page
-  - Thumbnail generation and display
-  - Full-size image viewer
+  - Allow opening a full-size image viewer from evidence and/or timeline views
-  - EXIF data extraction (timestamp, location if available)
-  - OCR integration for searchable text

-- [ ] **Storage management**
-  - Storage quota per user
-  - Cleanup of deleted evidence files
-  - Efficient retrieval and caching
+  - Make it clear when an evidence item has an attached image vs. text-only OCR vs. image + LLM description
+  - Make it easy to associate image-only evidence with events (full association UX is covered in Priority 2, but UI should not assume OCR is always present)

-**Success:** User can upload photos as evidence → view them in timeline → include in exports
+**Success:** User can upload an image as evidence → app stores it securely in Supabase → user can view that image later from the evidence UI and, whether it’s OCR-backed or just a photo with an LLM description, associate it with relevant events.

 ### Priority 2: Evidence-Event Association
 **Connect evidence to timeline events for context**